-Generous exes who pay more alimony than they are required might get an unwelcome surprise when they file their income tax returns.
+Generous exes who pay more alimony than they are required to might get an unwelcome surprise when they file their income tax returns: the IRS will deny their retroactive alimony deduction claim.
 The U.S. Tax Court, in Baur v.
 Commissioner, T.C.
 Memo 2014-117, held that a taxpayer could not deduct alimony payments that exceeded the taxpayer’s contractual obligation.
 The taxpayer was also charged with accuracy-related penalties.

 The taxpayer, Mr. Baur, and his former wife were married in 1982 and had three children, AB, JB, and SB.
 In February 2009, the spouses were divorced in Illinois, and executed a Marital Settlement Agreement.
 Pursuant to paragraph 2.1 of their settlement agreement, Mr. Baur was required to pay $3,750 per month ($45,000 per year) as “unallocated maintenance and child support,” plus 45% of his net bonuses.
 This obligation reduced to $1,800 per month ($21,600 per year) when the youngest children were emancipated.

 In 2010, Mr. Baur paid $45,000 in unallocated payments to his ex-wife.
 He received an $8,000 bonus in April 2010.
 He paid 45% to his ex-wife ($3,618) but not until 2011.
 On his 2010 federal income tax return, Mr. Baur deducted alimony of $41,695.
 When his return was examined, Mr. Baur claimed that his deduction should have been $45,000 instead.
 The IRS sent a deficiency notice, disallowing $26,143 and allowing $15,552 of the alimony deduction.